ethereum/ERCs/ERCS/erc-xxxx.md

 ## Motivation

-Native Account Abstraction is expected to supersede the [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) by making all the benefits of Account Abstraction a core part of the protocol, bringing down the cost for the users, enabling easy migration to post-quantum cryptography and eventually deprecation of Externally Owned Accounts altogether.
+Native Account Abstraction is expected to supersede [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) by making all the benefits of Account Abstraction a core part of the protocol, bringing down the cost for the users, enabling easy migration to post-quantum cryptography and eventually deprecation of Externally Owned Accounts altogether.